jgoodloe/DockerSetupWet/SECURITY.md

 Watchtower restart logic:
 1. Pull new image
-2. Stop old container
+2. Stop old container (one at a time with `--rolling-restart`)
 3. Start new container
-4. Wait for healthcheck
+4. Wait for healthcheck (Docker will mark unhealthy if healthcheck fails)
-5. If healthcheck fails → rollback
+5. If healthcheck fails → container marked unhealthy, but manual intervention needed

+**Note:** Watchtower doesn't have automatic rollback.
+However:
+- Healthchecks ensure containers are marked unhealthy if they fail
+- `--rolling-restart` minimizes impact by updating one container at a time
+- Lifecycle hooks can execute validation scripts
+- Previous images are kept until `--cleanup` runs, allowing manual rollback

-Because your stack includes healthchecks, Watchtower becomes safe.
+Because your stack includes healthchecks, Watchtower will respect container health status.

 ### 7. Backup Before Upgrade